LancerLab/croqtile/Documents/getting_started_with_choreo.md

 - *mdspan* * *i-tuple*
 - *mdspan* - *i-tuple*

-Note, most of the operations can be archieved with *mdspan* dimension-wise operations.
-However, the above operations could help programmer write more meaning full code.
+Essentially, these operations can be achieved through mdspan *dimension-wise* definition.
+However, *tuple-span operations* aid programmers in writing more readable code.
+This is also the objective that Choreo aims to achieve.

 ## Control Structures
 Choreo follows C++ to involve 'if-else' blocks to handle branches inside programs.
 However, it has significant difference with C++ on parallelization, loop, etc.